Effective Treatments and Home Remedies For Diaper Rash

 2. Skin Infection

-Baby diaper rashes due to skin infection can be of two kinds; bacterial or fungal and can both be detrimental for the baby’s health.
+Baby diaper rashes due to skin infection can be of two kinds; bacterial or fungal and can both be detrimental to the baby’s health.
 In such cases, you must seek the help of a paediatrician immediately instead of opting for natural remedies for diaper rashes.

 Skin infections occur mainly due to contact with urine or faecal matter for prolonged periods of time.
 This is why diapers must always be inspected and changed from time to time.
 Not only do prolonged contact with urine and faeces increase the possibility of a bacterial or fungal skin infection, they are also skin irritants that can cause common baby diaper rashes.